Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Preliminaries

-Now, by \ref{indcatrecall}.\ref{relofindlim}, it suffices to show the isomorphism in $\mr{Ind}(\mr{Con}(X))$.
+Now, by \ref{indcatrecall} \eqref{relofindlim}, it suffices to show that the homomorphism is an isomorphism in $\mr{Ind}(\mr{Con}(X))$.
 When $f$ is a universal homeomorphism, the canonical homomorphism $\ms{F}\rightarrow f_!f^+\ms{F}$ is an isomorphism by Lemma \ref{fundproprealsch}.
 Assume $Y=:s$ is a point.
 There is a separable extension $s'\rightarrow s$ such that $X\times s'\rightarrow s'$ is disjoint union of universal homeomorphisms.
 Thus, the lemma follows by Lemma \ref{propindcatcon} (ii).

 Let $s$ be a closed point of $Y$.
 Put $i_s\colon s\rightarrow Y$ to be closed immersion.
 Since $i_s^+$ is an exact functor and commutes with direct sum, it commutes with arbitrary inductive limits.
 Thus, we have